-We spoke with three carers over the phone and reviewed comments and feedback from people who use services from surveys, speak out forums and local partnership board.
+We spoke with three people using the service and six carers over the phone and reviewed comments and feedback from surveys, speak out forums and local partnership board.
+All the people we spoke with said staff were respectful and polite.

-We saw evidence that staff used a variety of communication tools to engage with people and their supporters and carers.
+We saw evidence in care records that staff used a variety of communication tools to engage with people and their supporters and carers.